SubtleScope/bash-ransomware/README.md

  - In each dir, an INSTRUCTIONS.txt file is created and contains the ransome message
  - Links to a web page where the user can see an active countdown of the time that is left before key deletion

-## TODO
- - Create unique private/public key-pair per victim
- - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)

 ## Acknowledgements/Contributors
   - Special thanks to zmallen and his lollocker (https://github.com/zmallen/lollocker)
   - lollocker served as the inspiration for this project